JakkuSakura/wprs/README.md

-which is itself inspired by [sommelier](https://chromium.googlesource.com/chromiumos/platform2/+/main/vm_tools/sommelier/). xwayland-xdg-shell was primarily written (instead of just using xwayland-proxy-virtwl) so as to share a common design/codebase with wprs and to make use of common wayland development in the form of Smithay and its wayland crates.
+which is itself inspired by [sommelier](https://chromium.googlesource.com/chromiumos/platform2/+/main/vm_tools/sommelier/). xwayland-xdg-shell was primarily written (instead of just using xwayland-proxy-virtwl) so as to share a common design/codebase with wprsx and to make use of common wayland development in the form of Smithay and its wayland crates.
 Additionally, xwayland-xdg-shell is more narrowly focused and its sole purpose is xwayland support, not virtio-gpu or virtwl.